xvapx/nixos-dotfiles/README.md

 ~~~~
 dotfiles = import (/path/to/nixos-dotfiles) {};
 ~~~~
-to import your local clone of this repo, or
+to import your local clone of your dotfiles repository, or
 ~~~~
 dotfiles = import (fetchTarball https://github.com/yourGithubUser/yourGithubRepo/archive/master.tar.gz) {};
 ~~~~